zulip/zulip-mobile/docs/howto/build-run.md

 and Android Studio, follow the helpful instructions from React Native upstream on
 [Getting Started](https://facebook.github.io/react-native/docs/getting-started.html).
-You want the tab "Building Projects with Native Code";
-the "Quick Start" does not apply.
+You want the tab "React Native CLI Quickstart"; the "Expo CLI Quickstart" does not apply.

 Continue those instructions until you can run the Zulip Mobile app with either `react-native run-android` or `react-native run-ios`.